-How do we sew our Tablecloths, Napkins, Overlays, Chair Covers, Sashes and more?
+How do we sew our Tablecloths, Napkins, Overlays, Chair Covers, Sashes & more?

 60" Middle Panel